Written by:

 To find out exactly what coverage your health plan provides in insurance for mental health, refer to your insurance provider’s benefits summary, often referred to as a Summary Plan Description (SPD).

-The first place to look for your mental health insurance coverage is on the plan documents (SBC, SPD) provided by the health insurance provider.
+The first place to look for your mental health insurance coverage is on the plan documents provided by the health insurance provider.
 However, if you’ve misplaced them, you have numerous options to gather the mental health insurance coverage information you need.

 To find mental coverage information, go to: